gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    DTLS 1.2 and SHOULD be followed for DTLS/SCTP, but are not mandated by the DTLS 1.2 specification.

-   HMAC-SHA-256 as used in SCTP-AUTH has a very large tag length and very good integrity properties.
-The SCTP-AUTH key can be used longer than the current algorithms in the TLS record layer.
-The SCTP-AUTH key is rekeyed when a new DTLS connection is set up at which point a new SCTP-AUTH key is derived using the TLS-Exporter.
+   HMAC-SHA-256 as used in SCTP AUTH has a very large tag length and very good integrity properties.
+The SCTP AUTH key can be used longer than the current algorithms in the TLS record layer.
+The SCTP AUTH key is rekeyed when a new DTLS connection is set up at which point a new SCTP AUTH key is derived using the TLS-Exporter.

    (D)TLS 1.3 {{RFC8446}} discusses forward secrecy from (EC)DHE,
-   KeyUpdate, and tickets/resumption.
+   Key Update, and tickets/resumption.
 Forward secrecy limits the effect of key leakage in one direction (compromise of a key at time T2 does not compromise some key at time T1 where T1 < T2).
    Protection in the other direction (compromise at time T1 does not